pztrn/wetchy/README.md

 Wetchy written entirely in python 3.

 There is no ready documentation yet, but you can look into examples/default_project.
-This forled contains default project that can be used and launched.
+This directory contains default project that can be used and launched.

 ## Dependencies